learn-co-curriculum/react-hooks-data-fetching/README.md

 }
 ```

-#### Using `fetch` With Events
+### Fetching Data With Events

-We aren't limited to sending fetch requests when a component is rendered the
+We aren't limited to sending fetch requests with `useEffect`.
+We can also tie
-first time.
-We can also tie them into events:
+them into events:

 ```js
 function handleClick() {